Development of this quiz is in progress.

 [1 - 8.2 Performs Quality Assurance]

-A | Project manager is always responsible for quality on the project. |
+A | Project manager is responsible for meeting quality requirements. |

 [1 - 8.
 Quality Management]